Trying to decide for a budget under sink reverse osmosis water filter?

 Here is a list of some contaminants, the Watts Premier RO-Pure removes from your water.

-These reduction rates are quite typical for reverse osmosis filters and sufficient for most people.
 You won't find much better removal rates in other budget 4-stage reverse osmosis filters.

 This 4-stage RO water filtration system comes complete with all necessary filters, membrane, a designer air-gap faucet, tank, drain saddle and an Adapt-A-Valve™.
 The only thing missing is a drain adapter for sinks with garbage disposal.